bird-house/pyramid-phoenix/docs/source/user_guide.rst

 .. image:: _images/twitcher-token.png

-See the Twitcher :ref:twitcher:`tutorial` on how to use the token to access a WPS service.
+See the Twitcher :ref:`twitcher:tutorial` on how to use the token to access a WPS service.

 Settings (admins only)